Meconium aspiration syndrome: Apoptosis

 Apoptosis is an important mechanism in the clearance of injured cells and in tissue repair, however too much apoptosis may cause harm, such as acute lung injury.
 Meconium induces apoptosis and DNA cleavage of lung airway epithelial cells, this is detected by the presence of fragmented DNA within the airways and in alveolar epithelial nuclei.
 Meconium induces an inflammatory reaction within the lungs as there is an increase of autophagocytic cells and levels of caspase 3 after exposure.
 After 8 hours of meconium exposure, in rabbit foetuses, the total amount of apoptotic cells is 54%.
 Therefore, the majority of meconium-induced lung damage may be due to the apoptosis of lung epithelium.

 Diagnosis

-Respiratory distress in an infant born through the darkly coloured MSAF as well as meconium obstructing the airways is usually sufficient enough to diagnose MAS.
+Respiratory distress in an infant born through the darkly coloured MSAF as well as meconium obstructing the airways is usually sufficient to diagnose MAS.
 Additionally, newborns with MAS can have other types of respiratory distress such as tachypnea and hypercapnia.
 Sometimes it is hard to diagnose MAS as it can be confused with other diseases that also cause respiratory distress, such as pneumonia.
 Additionally, X-rays and lung ultrasounds can be quick, easy and cheap imaging techniques to diagnose lung diseases like MAS.